 BAMF chief Frank-Jürgen Weise appeared at an event in Erlangen, Bavaria organized by the conservative Christian Social Union (CSU) on Sunday to give a much more optimistic view of the challenges of last year's refugee influx than is usually apparent.

 According to the study, to be released on Tuesday by the Institute for Employment Research (IAB) - a part of the government's Federal Employment Agency (BA) - around 50,000 refugees found work in Germany between September 2015 and September 2016, and some 30,000 earn enough to make them subject to social insurance contributions.
-Most of the jobs are in logistics,
+Most of the jobs are in logistics, warehousing, and agriculture.

 Some refugees have also become self-employed, while around 100,000 refugees are claiming unemployment benefits.

 Anis Baroudi, a Syrian refugee who works as an IT manager for a Red Cross refugee shelter near Munich, said that result mainly chimed with his own experiences.
 "I know a lot of engineers who came to Germany last year," he told DW.
 "I know a lot of people who worked for a long time in big companies in Syria."